-In this article, I’ll go through why you should self-publish in print, the use of print-on-demand vs doing a print run, which print-on-demand companies are recommended, the files and information that you'll need to print, how to use Createspace and where to get more help if you want a company to do the work for you.
+In this article, I’ll go through why you should self-publish in print, the use of print-on-demand vs doing a print run, which print-on-demand companies are recommended, the files and information that you'll need to print, how to use KDP Print and Ingram Spark and where to get more help if you want a company to do the work for you.

 Why self-publish in print?

-It’s a powerful feeling and your inner creative child demands it.
-But you should also consider print publishing from a business perspective, because if you get emotional about it, you’ll find it will cost you a lot of money.
+But you should also consider print from a business perspective because if you get emotional about it, you might find it will cost you a lot of money.

 There are a number of good reasons to have a print book.